|

 A public service project always open to input from the community interested in Herkimer diamonds.

-This is one of the largest Herkimer diamonds I have seen that still has the double terminated (coming to points at both ends) form.
+This is one of the largest Herkimer diamonds I have seen that still has the double termination (coming to points at both ends) form.
 When Herkimer diamonds get large, beyond around 4 cm (point to point), then they almost always have some flaws or fractures.
 Occassionally a 4.5 to 6 cm crystal occurs with minimal fracturing, but it is extremely rare.
 This large size, nick named the "two hander", is also rare.
 It is from Fonda, NY (DA), 1992.
-Photo by Dr. D.
+There are patches of smoky color in this crystal.
+Photo by Dr. D. 2008.

 Below are the two most common forms of single crystals - small and clear or big and fractured.
 The third would be skeletal and they are on their own web page.